This article gives you an insight on everything you need to know about pursuing a career in Life Science and Geography.

 5. BIOMEDICAL SCIENCE

 Biomedical scientists examine medical samples otherwise known as specimens.
-Examples are, blood, urine, semen, etc. With their roles, they help doctors to diagnose and treat diseases.
+Examples are, body related samples, etc. With their roles, they help doctors to diagnose and treat diseases.
 They use their knowledge and test results to advise and support doctors and other medics.
 Biomedic scientists are required to have an in-depth knowledge of areas such as pathology, anatomy and physiology, toxicology, etc

 Biotechnologists combine biology, the science of living things, with technology in order to provide solutions in other fields.
 They do this by making research and developing the use of biology to solve problems in areas such as health care, the phar-maceutical and chemical industries, agriculture, food production, etc.